 DEFINITIONS

-For the purpose of this standard the definitions given in IS 9990 shall apply, together with the following:
+For the purpose of this standard the definitions given in IS 9990 shall apply, together with the following.

 Board — Superior management level of the organization, ultimately responsible for deciding upon and authorizing any new project, specifying the objectives and policies to be followed in assessing options.